truenas/documentation/content/SCALE/SCALETutorials/Storage/Datasets/PermissionsSCALE.md

 {{< hint warning >}}
 A common misconfiguration is removing the **Execute** permission from a dataset that is a parent to other child datasets.
-Removing this permission results lost access to the path.
+Removing this permission results in lost access to the path.
 {{< /hint >}}

-Next enter or select the group from the dropdown list, set the read/write/execute permissions, and then select **Apply Group**.
+Next, enter or select the group from the dropdown list, set the read/write/execute permissions.
 The options include groups created manually or imported from a directory service.
-Click **Apply Group** to confirm changes.
+Enable **Apply Group** to confirm changes.
 To prevent errors, TrueNAS only submits changes when selected.

 If you want to apply these settings to all child datasets, select **Apply permissions recursively**.